OnroerendErfgoed/php-housenum-be-r-parser/README.rst

     $merge = $facade->merge('17/1, 15, 20 bus C, 20 bus B, 17/3, 17/2, 20 bus A');

     echo $facade->numbersToString($merge) . "\n";

+The Facade can handle errors in three different ways.
+It can ignores errors (the default way of handling errors).
+In this case invalid input will be left as it is as much as possible.
+So, when trying to split the string *25, something*, the resulting output will be *25, something*.

+The second option is to remove invalid input.
+This can be set by passing *Reader::ERR_REMOVE_INVALID_INPUT* to the Facade constructor.
+In this case, invalid input will be stripped as much as possible.
+So, when trying to split the string *25, something*, the resulting output will be *25*.

+The third and final option is to throw *Exceptions*.
+This can be set by passing *Reader::ERR_EXCEPTIONS* to the Facade constructor.
+In this case, invalid input will trigger an *Exception*.
+So, when trying to split the string *25, something*, an exception will be thrown.

 Other languages
 ---------------